-In its second decade, New Music Chicago stands as a unique resource in the U.S., fostering the vital, positive, and cooperative spirit of contemporary classical music in Chicago.
+Now well into its second decade of service, New Music Chicago stands as a unique resource in the U.S., fostering the vital, positive, and cooperative spirit of contemporary classical and experimental music in Chicago.